 Developing a business enterprise around knitting and selling handmade hats – The Paris Project in Newham

-Organising squad teams of young people to help with community support tasks, including a flash mob to clean up after the summer 2011 riots - Lifeline in Barking and Dagenham
+Organising squad teams of young people as a social enterprise to help with community support tasks, including a flash mob to clean up after the summer 2011 riots – Lifeline in Barking and Dagenham

 Working with young immigrants on barriers and issues through using creative arts – The Refugee Council

 - If you are a young person looking at this page, do you want to show that you have a positive role to play and can achieve great things for yourself and others?

 - Or do you want to be a supporter of these citizens of the future: to encourage and challenge them to discover what they can achieve?

 Browse these pages to find out what the RSA London Region Awards for Innovation offers groups of young people and how you can get involved.

 The Royal Society for the Encouragement of Arts, Manufactures & Commerce (RSA) London Youth Awards are financial awards to help groups of young people realise projects that they themselves have devised.
 The Awards are for projects in any area of London.
 They are open to young people aged between 12 and 19 years with an upper age limit of 25 years for young people with disabilities.
 In any one phase we may disburse two or three awards.
 The maximum award for any one project is usually £2,500.